Encoding Robustness to Image Style via Adversarial Feature Perturbations: Adversarial Batch Normalization

 Consider a pre-trained classification network, \(g\), with $L$ layers.
 We divide \(g\) into two parts, $g^{1,l}$ and $g^{l+1, L}$, where $g^{m ,n}$ denotes layers $m$ through $n$.
 Now, consider a batch of data, $x$, with corresponding labels, $y$.
 Formally, the AdvBN module is defined by

-where the maximization problem is solved with projected gradient descent.
-Simply put, the AdvBN module is a PGD attack on batch norm statistics which can be inserted inside a network.
-Note that $\delta_\mu, \delta_\sigma$ are vectors with length equal to the number of channels in the output of layer $l$, and we multiply by them entry-wise, one scalar entry per channel, similarly to Batch Normalization.
-Additionally, note that this module acts on a per-batch basis so that features corresponding to an individual image may be perturbed differently depending on the batch the image is in.
+where $\mathcal{L}$ is the cross-entropy loss, and the maximization problem is solved with projected gradient descent.
+Note that the feature input of $g^{l+1, L}$ is a simplified form of the AdvBN formulation in Eq~(\ref{eq:advbn}), where the two $\sigma{(f)}$'s cancel out.
+Simply put, the AdvBN module is a PGD attack on batch norm statistics which can be inserted inside a network. $\delta_\mu, \delta_\sigma$ are vectors with length equal to the number of channels in the output of layer $l$, and we multiply by them entry-wise, one scalar entry per channel, similarly to Batch Normalization.
+Additionally, note that this module acts on a per-batch basis so that features corresponding to the same image are perturbed differently across training epochs as training samples are randomly shuffled between epochs during training.

-We formulate the perturbation by first subtracting out the mean so that $\delta_\mu\cdot\mu(f)$ is the new mean of the adversarial features, and $\delta_\mu$ directly controls the new mean.
-We choose $\delta_\mu\cdot \mu(f)$, rather than simply $\delta_\mu$, to represent the new mean of the perturbed features so that $\ell_\infty$ bounds and steps size do not need to depend on the mean of $f$.
+In Eq~(\ref{eq:advbn}), we re-normalize the feature by adding adversarial statistics $\delta_\mu\cdot \mu(f)$, rather than simply $\delta_\mu$, so that $\ell_\infty$ bounds and steps size do not need to depend on $\mu{(f)}$.
 Intuitively, we permit the mean of adversarial features to vary more when the clean features have a mean of higher magnitude.

-\paragraph{Visualizing feature shifts} To verify our assumption that adversarially perturbing feature statistics corresponds to transforming the distribution in image space, we visualize the effects of AdvBN.
-We adopt the VGG-19 based autoencoder from \citet{huang2017arbitrary}.
-At the bottleneck of the autoencoder, we plug in an AdvBN module followed by a VGG-19 classifier \citep{vgg}.
-We visualize perturbations by feeding the AdvBN outputs to the decoder.
+\paragraph{Visualizing feature shifts.} We adopt the VGG \cite{vgg} based autoencoder from AdaIN \cite{huang2017arbitrary}, in which the encoder is the first few layers of a pre-trained VGG-19 image classification network.
+The decoder is trained to restore the input image from the output of the encoder.
+After we obtain an autoencoder that can perform the identity mapping on input images, we plug in an AdvBN module after the encoder.
+To compute cross-entropy loss for the AdvBN module, the remaining downstream layers of the aforementioned VGG-19 classifier are used, which takes the encoded feature as input and outputs the class prediction.
+The features perturbed by AdvBN are then fed into the decoder to create our visualizations.